 Page Number: Indicates the current location in the PDF.

 Last Page (END): Click to jump to the last page of the document.

 Previous View (ALT+LEFT ARROW): Click to go back to the previous view in the main workspace.

 Next View (ALT+RIGHT ARROW): Click to go to the next view in the main workspace.

-The Thumbnails tab is ideal for navigating large PDFs with many pages.
-Open the Thumbnails tab and click a page's thumbnail to jump directly to it.
+The Thumbnails panel is ideal for navigating large PDFs with many pages.
+Open the Thumbnails panel and click a page's thumbnail to jump directly to it.

 Many PDFs come with bookmarks for quick navigation to sections of the document.
-Find a document's bookmarks on the Bookmarks tab.
+Find a document's bookmarks on the Bookmarks panel.
 To jump to a bookmark's location, click it.

-Flags provide a mechanism for easily navigating to specific pages and places in a PDF.
-The Flags panel opens between the workspace and the right panel.
+Flags provide a mechanism for easily navigating to specific pages and places in a PDF and are available in the Flags panel.
 While similar to bookmarks, flags are meant to call attention to something specific in the document and are generally added and removed more freely than bookmarks.
 Open the Flags panel and click a flag to jump to its location.
 See the Flag panel section for more information.